-In Year 10 students begin a two-year course of study leading to the International General Certificate of Secondary Education (IGCSE).
+In Grade 9, students begin a two-year course of study leading to the International General Certificate of Secondary Education (IGCSE).
 The CAIE IGCSE curriculum provides a broad study programme across a wide range of subject areas.
 It encourages students to develop investigative and problem-solving skills, to apply practical skills, knowledge and understanding and to learn to work as part of a team but also independently.

-IGCSE examinations, a measure of international assessment administered by CAIE, are usually taken in the May-June examination session in Year 11.
-Self-study options also allow students to sit additional examinations where the student has demonstrated a high level of skill, such as their 1st language.
+IGCSE examinations, a measure of international assessment administered by CAIE, are usually taken in the May-June examination session in Grade 10.